-Settled dust samples were collected by the different inspectorates according to the MSZ 21454-1:1983 Hungarian standard.
-This method consists of exposing a 200 cm surface area bucket of 1.2-1.5 m height for one calendar month.
+Settled dust samples were collected by the different Inspectorates according to the MSZ EN21454-1:1983 Hungarian standard.
+Here they expose a 200 cm surface area bucket on 1.2 - 1.5 m height for one calendar month.
 The buckets contain 500 ml distilled water (0.5 g Nipagin-N was added during summer months as algaecide).
-The buckets are not covered; therefore they collect bulk deposition.
-The water containing the settled dust is filtered in the laboratory.
+The buckets are not covered, therefore they collect bulk deposition.
+The water - containing the settled dust - is filtered in the laboratory.